-Code of Conduct and Ethics
+> Code of Conduct and Ethics

 Denbury's Code of Conduct and Ethics ("Code"), together with our Company policies, serves as our guide to "Doing Right" and operating with our core values of Integrity, Teamwork, Respect, Excellence and Innovation.
-Our Board of Directors ("Board") is responsible for developing and approving our Code.
+Our Board of Directors ("Board") is responsible for developing and approving our Code, and the Nominating/ Corporate Governance Committee is responsible for reviewing compliance with the Code with respect to senior management.
 Denbury conducts annual training on the Code, and each year, employees are required to certify that they have read and understand the Code.
 Denbury's Code can be found at www.denbury.com under the "About Denbury - Corporate Governance" link.